kuipch/fileUtilities/README.md

-# fileUtilities
+# File Utilities
+## Overview
-Python projects for finding and altering files
+A series of small python applications for identifying and altering files